tramitit/guides/en/slovakia/issuance_of_identity_card.md

 categories:
 - Slovakia
 date: '2024-06-07'
-description: Learn how to apply for a Slovak Identity Card, mandatory for citizens above 15 years.
-Explore its use as an EU travel document and health insurance card.
+description: Learn the steps to apply for a Slovak ID card, required documents, and important details.
+Essential for citizens aged 15+ and valid within EU.
 draft: false
-meta_title: 'Slovak Identity Card (Občiansky preukaz): Application & Benefits'
+meta_title: 'How to Obtain a Slovak Identity Card: Steps and Requirements'
-title: 'Slovak Identity Card (Občiansky preukaz): Application & Benefits'
+title: 'How to Obtain a Slovak Identity Card: Steps and Requirements'
 translationKey: slovakia-issuance_of_identity_card
 ---

 ## Description
 ### What is it?